If These Apps Are Still on Your Phone, Someone May Be Spying on You

 There’s an app for that…but should you use it?

 You can save yourself a whole lot of heartache if you take some simple steps before ever downloading any apps at all, says Caleb Barlow, former VP of IBM Security and current CEO and president of CynergisTek.
 “Only get mobile applications from the legit stores,” he explains, referring to GooglePlay and the Apple store.
 And once you’ve found legitimate apps you want to download, “be religious about permissions and check on application permissions on a regular basis.
 Turn off permissions that are not required for the application to work properly.”
+Here’s how to put a lock on apps just in case someone gets ahold of your phone physically, too.

 It’s also a good idea to do a little research first.
 Barlow recommends checking how many reviews an app has before downloading it.
 Ideally, anything you add to your phone will have already been used and reviewed by thousands of other people.